I am fascinated by the concept of sowing and reaping.

 Jim Rohn did an excellent job of telling the parable of the sower and the soils.

 In 2006, I heard David Jeremiah talk about "The Laws of the Harvest", which he summarized as follows:

 An explanation of The Law of Increase comes from 2 Corinthians 9:6:

 This isn't to say that we should keep beating our heads against brick walls.
-To me, the most meaningful part of Darren Hardy's January 2014 blog post (no longer online) was this:
+To me, the most meaningful part of Darren Hardy's January 2014 blog post was this(1):

 Even if you are an ambitious sower and you have excellent seed,

 Your job as an ambitious sower is to keep sowing.

 Eventually, your excellent seed will fall on good soil.

 Ask yourself questions like these:

 Only you can decide.